ChoralCloud/ChoralAllegro/README.md

 ## Docker

+There are two ways to run this project using docker

+### With Choral Storm

+Run choral storm as described in the readme, then run allegro by running

+`docker-compose up`

+### Locally

-There is also a docker folder here so you can run this in isolation from ChoralStorm.
-It takes considerably less memory to do this, and is useful for development purposes.
+There is also a docker folder so you can run this in isolation from ChoralStorm.
+It takes considerably less memory to do this, and so it is useful for development purposes.
 To do this:

 1. Ensure you aren't already running the image from ChoralStorm
 2. cd docker